jsjohn1951/BtBundle/bot/bot/README.md

 PRAR   <username> - sets the status to prayer break BACK   <username> - sets the status to seated
-FINISH <username> - sets the status to finished exam LIST              - lists all usernames on the system HELP              - sends a list of available commands
+FINISH <username> - sets the status to finished exam HELP              - sends a list of available commands
 ```
 ###### Stop the bot by entering either ``` ctrl - c ``` or ``` ctrl - \ ```.